Categories

 Leonding School (Austria), class photo with Adolf Hitler, 1899, Bayerische Staatsbibliothek, Munich.

-Verdict: It’s true.
+Verdict: This is true.

 Hofbräuhaus.
 Watercolor by Adolf Hitler.
 1919.
 Source: WikiArt.

-Verdict: It’s rather untrue.
+Verdict: This is rather untrue.

 Alois Hitler (born Schicklgruber).
 1897-1899